peng225/sorting_hat/README.md

 ## Input file format

-Input file format is in the YAML format.
+Input file is in the YAML format.
 The detailed format is as follows.
 See also the [sample_input.yaml](./sample_input.yaml).

 - settings
   - num_members_in_each_team